krr-io/krr-qemu/README.md

 Total Replay Events: 120681
 Time(s): 0.00
 ```
-**Remember, apart from the parameters specifically for replay, the other VM configuration should be exactly the same as record.**
+**Apart from the arguments mentioned above, the other VM configuration should be exactly the same as record.**

 ### Use gdb to debug replay:
 If you wanna debug it using gdb, you should firstly have the `vmlinux` of the same kernel used by the guest.